 Programme management and implementation

-The European Commission is responsible for the overall management and implementation of NER300.
-In this, the Commission draws on the unique expertise of the European Investment Bank (EIB) to evaluate proposals submitted by Member States, to sell NER allowances on its behalf, and to manage the revenues and the disbursement of funds to Member States during project implementation.
+The European Commission is responsible for the overall management and implementation of NER 300.
+In this, the Commission draws on the unique expertise of the European Investment Bank (EIB) to evaluate proposals submitted by Member States, to sell NER allowances on its behalf, and to manage the revenues and the payment of funds to Member States during project implementation.